 I am sure I can’t be the only one who is getting very excited about some warmer weather being on the way, it has felt grey and cold in the UK for too long.
 In anticipation of some warmer weather and because I am making an effort to get back to wearing make up regularly again I have been testing some new products that are perfect for spring and summer.
 There are quite a few new to me brands and some old favourites in today’s post, so lets get started.

-Ere Perez Rice powder blush (£22.50 for 15 grams) – This blusher is talc and silicone free but still manages to apply smoothly and has really good staying power.
+Ere Perez Rice powder blush (£22.50 for 15 grams) – **Edit – This shade is sadly discontinued.
+See my review of the Carrot colour pots instead** This blusher is talc and silicone free but still manages to apply smoothly and has really good staying power.
 There are three shades to choose from, I have Bondi Blush which is the brightest of the three and it is a very lovely warm peach.
 The compact is sturdy and has a good sized mirror, perfect for travel or carrying in your bag.
 The blush has two sides, one matte and one shimmer, you can use them both blended together or separately and it gives a really pretty look.
 This blusher has been my go to for a few weeks and the compact is huge so I can see it getting a lot of love this summer.

 Green People Velvet Matte Lipstick (£15) – This new release from Green People has been getting a lot of attention and rightly so, it is a really flattering shade on lot’s of different skin tones and the texture lasts really well on the lips.
 If you have dry lips and the thought of a matte lipstick sends shivers down your spine, Green people have again come to your rescue with their lip primer which has the perfect balmy texture to apply underneath.
 I just love this shade, it’s not what I would usually choose as I normally like pink tones best, but this is perfect for spring, fresh without looking too made up, I love it!
 You can see it on the lips over on my Instagram.
 Don’t forget my exclusive code ANA15 get’s you 15% off at checkout with Green People!